Select Page

 What is Ontario Doing?

-To prevent the further spread and introduction of this unwanted invader in the province, Ontario has regulated wild pigs as restricted under the Invasive Species Act.
+To prevent the further spread and introduction of this unwanted invader in the province, Ontario has regulated wild pigs as prohibited under the Invasive Species Act.
 For more information on the Invasive Species Act and Regulations visit www.ontario.ca/invasionON.

 Background